jinhaeng87/digitClassifier/README.md

 ```

 ## Model Evaluation
+Great! we have successfully reached accuracy of 99.5% but how has learning performance changing over epoch?
 Upon training, it imprints how loss and accuracy are changing after each epoch between training and validation set, but it would be nice to visualize them.

 ```python3
 def eval_model(model, tr_model, x_test, test_df):